michalbubula/json2label/README.md

 2. Usage:

 ```
-python json2label.py labelme2png -dj "directory of the GT JSON files" -do "directory of the output PNG lables"
+python json2label.py labelme2png
+-dj  "directory of the GT JSON files"
+-do  "directory of the output PNG lables"
+-to  "output type.
+Just pass "3d" (encoded with RGB color for visibility) or "2d" (used for training a model)"
 ```